Training for Your Labradoodle – Cost for 4 weeks – hands on – living with the trainer – $1300.00 which includes monthly vaccinations.

 - used to downtown traffic noises

-Your dogs needs in this order are
+Your dogs needs in this order are:

 - Calm assertive leadership

-- boundaries, rules, limitations
+- Boundaries, rules, limitations

 When you are working the dog, focus on the dog.
 If you make a mistake, just move past it, do it right next time.
 Your dog will forgive you as they live in the now.
 They want to please you.

-Give verbal command to sit, followed by a slight upward pull of the leash.
-If necessary, square your body (shoulder and back) in front of dog, (dominating their space), look for eye contact.
+Give a verbal command to sit, followed by a slight upward pull of the leash.
+If necessary, square your body (shoulder and back) in front of the dog, (dominating their space), look for eye contact.
 When successful, give a quiet pat.

 Ask to sit and wait at all doorways and gate, before feedings.
 Count a minimum of 5 seconds – if the dog bolts, reposition and do over.